emily-pearl/How-Can-a-Wellness-Technology-Company-Play-It-Smart-Bellabeat/README.md

 ### Key Findings
 - Sleep is 7 hours average.
-- The more active the user, more calories burned.
-- Most users are active before and after work hours.
 - The average number of steps taken in a day is 8.329.
 - The average calories burned in a day is 2.362.
 - The average time asleep is 419 min (7 hr).
 - The average sedentary time in a day is 497 min (8hr).
-- Users have only 23 very active minutes in the day.

 ## Share: Data visualization.